The output of the `diff` command is the defacto standard for displaying and distributing file differences (AKA patches

 Mozilla Thunderbird - Colored Diffs addon

-The first tool I'll describe is the "Colored Diffs
+The "Colored Diffs

 I get a lot of email containing patches either directly from SCM